jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) make-good costs, described in subsection (4)﻿(d)﻿(i), for the income year that they incur the costs:
   (b) direct costs, described in subsection (4)﻿(d)﻿(ii), for the income year that they incur the costs, if they have chosen to apply subsection (4)﻿(d)﻿(ii).
 Wash-up: income or deduction
-(6) The person, as lessee, has a deduction for a positive amount, and has income for a negative amount, for the income year in which the IFRS lease ends or does not meet a requirement in subsection (1)﻿(a), (b), or (c), calculated using the formula—IFRS deductions − IFRS income − expenditure.
+(6) The person, as lessee, has income for a positive amount, and is allowed a deduction for a negative amount, for the income year in which the IFRS lease ends or does not meet a requirement in subsection (1)﻿(a), (b), or (c), calculated using the formula—IFRS deductions − IFRS income − expenditure.
 Definition of items in formula
 (7) In the formula in subsection (6),—
   (a) IFRS deductions is the total amount deducted for the IFRS lease for all income years, including when the person has not applied this section: